reidka/gitomator.github.io/_docs/01-welcome.md

 # What is it good for?

-Running a software engineering course at a University, for example.
+Running software engineering courses at a University, for example.

 In fact, the prototype of Gitomator was used to automate the workflow of coding assignments in an advanced software engineering course at the University of Toronto.